SCCAdvisor/Plan/README.md

 2023.04.11:  Read second paper.
 Try to find some possible clients

 2023.04.12:  Develop the project and dsicuss ideas with my friends.

+2023.04.15: have a coffee chat and talk with other AI startups founders.